smsunarto/smsunarto.com/content/pages/home/index.md

 # Hi there, I’m Scott.

 I'm a rising junior at UC Berkeley studying EECS.
 On the side, I spend most of my time learning and hacking on blockchain-related projects.
-I helped create [Dark Forest](https://twitter.com/darkforest_eth) and worked as a software engineer intern at [Uniswap](https://uniswap.org)
+I helped create [Dark Forest](https://twitter.com/darkforest_eth).
+In the past I've worked as a software engineer intern at [Uniswap](https://uniswap.org) and security engineer at [Trail of Bits](https://trailofbits.com).

 Before university, I took a gap year to work as a software engineer at a cryptocurrency exchange in Asia.
 I was also a part of the founding engineering team of [LandX](https://landx.id), Indonesia’s largest real estate equity crowdfunding platform.